sdarlington/sdarlington.github.io/content/about/about.md

 The first spike in traffic came when I announced the Oracle on Linux Installation HOWTO and this was the main focus of the site for some time.
 As my interest in travel and photography grew I started to add travel photos.
 Over time they became the most popular parts of the site.

 In 2005, I decided to split my web-sites so that the personal, photographic and technical aspects would be kept separate.
 This did not work as well as I would have liked and a year later I changed my mind and merged them together.
 The result is right before your eyes now.

+[^1]:  I probably should have thought about this more.
+Outside the UK no-one has heard of the ZX81.
+Even here it’s only a certain type of person of a particular age.